DmitrySharabin/mavo-yandex/README.md

 **Warning:** Public files have download limits.
 The plugin will return the `404` (Not Found) error when you are out of limits.

+## Storing data and uploading files

+**Note:** You must log in to your Yandex account to save data and upload files.

+In most cases, if you read data from the existing file (optionally located in a folder on your Yandex disk), the plugin will store your data in the same file (in the same folder).

+However, there might be cases when you don't have a file with data on your Yandex disk yet.
+The plugin will try to create the file on saving for you in those cases.

+Suppose you provided `https://disk.yandex.com/client/disk` as the `mv-storage` value.
+And you don't have a default `mv-data` folder on your Yandex disk with the file `APP_ID.json`, where `APP_ID` is the name of your app, in it.
+On saving data, the plugin will automatically create the `mv-data` folder with the `APP_ID.json` file to store your data in.
+Similarly, the plugin will create folder `foo` with the `bar.json` file if they don't exist and you provided `https://disk.yandex.com/client/disk/foo/bar.json` as the `mv-storage` value.

+**Warning:** If you try to store your data in the `baz.json` file inside the `bar` subfolder of the `foo` folder (i.e., you provided `https://disk.yandex.com/client/disk/foo/bar/baz.json` as the `mv-storage` value), and `foo` **doesn't exist**, you'll get an error.
+The plugin _can not create nested folders_.
+That might change in the future, though. 😉

+The same rules are applied when you try to upload your files.

 ## Supported [storage attributes](https://mavo.io/docs/storage#storage-attributes)

 | Parameter  | Example            |